SyntaxSugar06/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-This Power BI dashboard was created , the Call Center Manager at PhoneNow, to provide transparency and insight into call center performance.
-It helps in analyzing call trends, agent efficiency, and customer satisfaction to support better decision-making and operational improvements.
+#Call Center Performance Analysis Dashboard

+Project Objective:
+The objective of this project is to analyze and visualize call center trends using Power BI, helping the Call Center Manager at PhoneNow gain transparency into key performance indicators (KPIs).
+The dashboard provides insights into call volumes, agent performance, customer satisfaction, and response efficiency, enabling data-driven decision-making to improve customer service and operational efficiency.